1. Our Mission

 - How to interact and communicate with persons with various types of disabilities;

 - What to do if a person with a disability is having difficulty in accessing a services or resource;

 - How to interact with persons with disabilities who use assistive devices or require the assistance of a service animal or a support person;

 - How to use the equipment or devices available through Ryerson University that may help with the provision of Library services to persons with disabilities.

-RULA welcomes feedback, including feedback about the delivery of library services to persons with disabilities.
-Users can submit feedback to Kelly Dermody (phone: 979-5000 x3093 or email: email@example.com).
-Alternatively, users can submit feedback through the Library’s On-line Suggestion Box.
+The Ryerson University Library welcomes feedback, including feedback about the delivery of library services to persons with disabilities.
+Users can submit feedback to Kelly Dermody (phone: 416-979-5000 ext.
+3093 or email: email@example.com).

-RULA is committed to developing customer service policies that respect and promote the dignity and independence of persons with disabilities.
+The Ryerson University Library is committed to developing customer service policies that respect and promote the dignity and independence of persons with disabilities.
 Therefore, no change will be made to this policy before considering the impact on persons with disabilities.
-Any policy of RULA that does not respect and promote the dignity and independence of persons with disabilities will be modified or removed.
+Any policy of the Ryerson University Library that does not respect and promote the dignity and independence of persons with disabilities will be modified or removed.

 We consult regularly with the Access Centre for Students with Disabilities to provide, review and where possible improve our facilities or services for persons with disabilities.